Lin-JiangShanlin/Lin-JiangShanlin.github.io/_pages/about.md

 <!-- ## A short introduction -->
 <p style="text-align:justify;">
-I am currently doing my master's program at College of Computer Science, Sichuan University, where I was fortunate to be advised by Professor <a href="https://kaminzzz.github.io/" target="_blank">Zhenan He</a>.
+I am currently a master student at College of Computer Science, Sichuan University, where I was fortunate to be advised by Professor <a href="https://kaminzzz.github.io/" target="_blank">Zhenan He</a>.
 My main research area during the master study including multi-objective optimization problem under uncertainty and evolutionary computation, in which I have published one paper in the leading journals <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4235" target="_blank">IEEE TEVC</a> supervised by Professor Zhenan He and Regents Professor <a href="https://experts.okstate.edu/gyen" target="_blank">Gary G. Yen</a>.
 </p>

 <br/>